 I will not be taking this sitting down.
 The mission is clear: Bring back the music from The Wonder Years for all six seasons on DVD, in their proper form, sans the butchered Netflix soundtrack from the Simon Cowell vault of untalented teenagers.

 I recently discovered a website that lists every single classic song from all 115 episodes of The Wonder Years between 1988 and 1993.
 Peep it here.
 Now, all I need to do is check each publisher’s licensing fee for each song on DVD, start a crowd-funding campaign to raise a few million dollars to pay for the rights, and then, reach out to Fred Savage and Daniel Stern to help bring a proper soundtrack back to The Wonder Years that is accurate to the original.

-I also cannot allow Cocker’s “With a Little Help from My Friends” to live on in the form of a blasphemous cover that belongs in a cheap saloon or trucker bar.
-I simply will not stand by and allow the music that made The Wonder Years so special remained lost trapped in web of legal and financial issues that cannot, and should not, keep great art from enduring.
+I also cannot allow Cocker’s “With a Little Help” to live on in the form of a blasphemous cover that belongs in a cheap trucker bar.
+I simply will not allow the music that made The Wonder Years so special remain trapped in a web of legal and financial issues that cannot, and should not, keep great art from enduring.